-- The continued design development of a new innovative EcoQuip Mobile Solar Light & Communications Tower solution expanding the competency of its power management system, data analytics platform, remote control capability and satellite communications. - Deployment of the existing EcoQuip Mobile Solar Light Tower (MSLT) fleet to achieve maximum possible hire utilisation for the period. - Completion of 16 new MSLT Gen4 units component manufactured in the USA and assembled in Australia. - Commencement of manufacture of a further 10x EcoQuip MSLT Gen4 units for demonstration and deployment in Australia. - Development of a new Mobile Environmental Monitoring Tower with low-cost satellite live streaming and Al activation capabilities. - Demonstration deployment of the EcoQuip MSLT & MSCT Gen4 to major potential users in the resources and construction sectors. - Negotiation of commercial terms for the long-term deployment of EcoQuip MSLT & MSCT equipment in the Australian market.
+- The completed incremental design developments on the EcoQuip Mobile Solar Light & Communications Tower solution enhancing the efficiency of its power management system and luminaires.
+EcoQuip also expanded the capabilities of SaaS Web-based data analytics platform, customer portal interface capabilities, remote control and satellite communications. - Deployment of the existing and newly manufactured EcoQuip Mobile Solar Light Tower (MSLT) fleet to achieve maximum possible hire utilisation for the period. - Progressed manufacture of 30 new MSLT units component manufactured in the USA and assembled in Australia. - Completed MSLT demonstration deployments of the EcoQuip MSLT with major potential users in the resources and construction sectors. - Negotiation of commercial terms for the long-term deployment of EcoQuip MSLT & MSCT equipment in the Australian and USA markets.